-The Texas Child Health Access Through Telemedicine (TCHATT) Program is a FREE service that provides short term behavioral health services for children and adolescents by partnering with local school districts to identify students who may be struggling with mental health concerns.
+The Texas Child Mental Health Care Consortium was created by the 86th Texas Legislature to leverage the expertise and capacity of the health-related institutions of higher education to address urgent mental health challenges and improve the mental health care system in this state in relation to children and adolescents.
+The Texas Child Health Access Through Telemedicine Program is one of five initiatives the TCMHCC funded.
+TCHATT is a FREE service that provides short term behavioral health services for children and adolescents by partnering with local school districts to identify students who may be struggling with mental health concerns.
 Once a child is referred to TCHATT by participating school personnel (e.g., teachers, counselors), TCHATT can offer evidence-based assessment and treatment services targeting a broad range of emotional and behavioral health concerns.

 - Mental health evaluations

-- Short-term therapy including up to 4 appointments focused on the top problems identified by the student and parent/legal guardian
+- Short-term therapy with a limited number of sessions focused on the top problems identified by the student and parent/legal guardian

 - Referrals to long-term treatment providers if necessary

 TCHATT is in partnership with select Independent School Districts (ISDs) across Houston and southeast Texas.

 - Buna ISD

 - Conroe ISD